What Does American Red Cross Phlebotomy Training Involve?

 These include the following:

 Considering that most other phlebotomy training programs don’t have these requirements, it might seem like a lot.
-But, having the Red Cross on your resume as a training facility can make you seem more reliable and may even make you a better phlebotomist.
+But, having the Red Cross on your resume as a training facility can make you look more reliable and may even make you a better phlebotomist.

 Employers look at where you got your training, and they’ll take that into account.
 Going through these extra steps before you start to train is just the first step.